OwenDa/portfolio-1/README.md

 ### User Stories

 **As a site owner, I want to...**
-1. Convey sufficient information to make readers curious and eager to learn more about sighhound breeds.
+1. Convey sufficient information to make readers curious and eager to learn more about sighthound breeds.
 2. Reduce obstacles to sighthound adoption.
 3. Increase the public's general awareness of the whippet breed and the variety found among sighthound breeds.
 4. Convert user-curiosity to clicks through to shelters, increasing the chances of successful adoption.